 2013 proved to be a historic year for real estate in New York City, as prices for both residential and commercial real estate broke record highs.
-Here is a look at what The Real Deal predicts is ahead for NYC real estate in 2014, as the city prepares to inaugurate new mayor, Bill de Blasio.
+Here is a look at what The Real Deal predicts is ahead for NYC real estate in 2014, as the city prepares to inaugurate the new mayor, Bill de Blasio.

-Nervousness about Interest Rates:
+- Nervousness about Interest Rates

 However, an uptick in employment rates stirred fears that the stronger economy may lead to the possibility that the government will think that homebuyers are ready to return to higher interest rates, going from around the 4% to a higher 6% rate.

 When the new year begins, brokers, developers, and buyers will start keeping a sharp eye out for changes in interest rates.